Inference for Treatment Effects Conditional on Generalized Principal Strata using Instrumental Variables: Inference with Discrete Outcomes

-\begin{remark} As explained previously, our main substantive restriction, Assumption \ref{ass:generalizedstrata}, imposes that response types take on certain values with probability zero.
+\begin{remark} Assumption \ref{ass:generalizedstrata} imposes that response types take on certain values with probability zero.
 Our framework can easily be modified, however, to accommodate the restriction that response types take on certain values with at most (or at least) some pre-specified probability.
-Our framework thereby permits sensitivity analysis, as in \cite{masten2020inference}.
-For instance, in Example \ref{eg:encouragement}, one may relax \eqref{eq:nodefier} so that it instead specifies that the left-hand side is at most some pre-specified amount $\epsilon > 0$, and explore how inferences on $\theta(Q)$ change as one varies $\epsilon$.
-In this way, we can generalize the analysis of \cite{noack2021sensitivity} to multi-valued instruments and treatments.
-To provide another example, consier the setting of Example \ref{eg:harmless}.
-Instead of assuming that each treatment is ``harmless,'' we may modify the example so that each treatment only causes ``harm'' with probability at most $\epsilon > 0$.
-If, for example, the treatment is a surgery, then $\epsilon$ may be interpreted as the probability of a surgical complication. \end{remark}
+This modification is useful for conducting sensitivity analysis, as in \cite{masten2020inference} and \cite{kline2013sensitivity}.
+For instance, in Example \ref{eg:encouragement}, one may relax restriction \eqref{eq:nodefier} so that it instead specifies that the left-hand side is at most some pre-specified amount $\epsilon > 0$, and explore how inferences on $\theta(Q)$ change as one varies $\epsilon$.
+In this way, we can, for example, generalize the analysis of \cite{noack2021sensitivity} to multi-valued instruments and treatments. \end{remark}